BuildForSDGCohort2/Team-253-Group-A-Backend/README.md

 ## Tutorials

+### Frontend Developement

+Check out [the developement documention](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Frontend/blob/develop/documents/developpement.md) which contain all the steps needed to start developing on your local machine using ReactJs.

 ### Try out the API

 Check out the simple JS [client example](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/tree/develop/ai_part/model_api/client), to know how to use the API.

 ### Use the API

 Checkout the [model_api](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/tree/develop/ai_part/model_api) folder for the quickstart tutorial and the API reference.

 ### Train the AI model

 Checkout the [modeling](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/tree/develop/ai_part/modeling) folder to train your own model using **Detetron2**.

 ### Learn how we collected the data

 Checkout the [data_collection](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/tree/develop/ai_part/data_collection) folder to know how we collected the data needed to train the model.

 ## License